Qazeer/InfoSec-Notes/General/File_Transfer.md

 smbserver.py -smb2support <SHARE_NAME> `pwd`
 ```

-###### [Windows] GUI shares
+###### [Windows] SMB shares

-On Windows, the graphical interface can be used to share a specific folder over
+On Windows, the graphical interface of `Windows Explorer` can be used to share
-the network.
-Sharing a folder requires Administrator or SYSTEM privileges.
+a specific folder over the network.
+Sharing a folder requires Administrators or
+`NT AUTHORITY\SYSTEM` privileges.

 Note that the final access permissions for a shared resource are determined by
-considering both the NTFS permissions and the sharing protocol permissions, and
+considering both the `NTFS` permissions and the sharing protocol permissions,
-then applying the more restrictive permissions.
-Thus, it is possible to grant
+and then applying the more restrictive permissions.
+Thus, it is possible to
-"Everyone" full access permission when configuring the share permissions.
+grant "Everyone" full access permission when configuring the share permissions.

 ```
 # Share permissions